gfranks/ios_DropDownView/README.md

 ============

 DropDownView from top of device for user input and notifications with lots of goodies.
 Inspired by UIAlertView, somewhat.
+This DropDownView is supported for both the iPhone and iPad (iOS 4+ but iOS 5.x SDK must be used) and also supports ARC.
+The view is positioned centered along the Y-axis.

 Send me an email at lgfz71@gmail.com if you have any feedback or would like to become a contributor.